CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/project-mgmt-methodology.md

     axisFormat  %b %d
     section Phase 3: Front-End (A3)
     Core UI Components       :         be1, 2025-10-29, 7d
-    Responsive Compontents   :         be2, after be1, 7d
+    Responsive components   :         be2, after be1, 7d
     Testing and Polishing    :         be3, after be2, 4d
 ```